Why do most people go back to the same pizza place over and over?

 (Source: Microsoft)

-Young people (the 18-34 age group) are even more impressed when you take their thoughts into account.
+• Gen Z stats show that young people are even more impressed when you take their thoughts into account.
 77% of them praise brands that are responsive on social media and many follow their favorite brands there.

-However, a negative customer service experience impacts more than just a single client.
+However, when a company doesn’t listen to a customer’s complaint, it impacts more than just a single client.
 According to customer service statistics from 2019, people are more than eager to share their thoughts:

 These general numbers become even more worrying when we look at big spenders.
 Among those making over $150,000 a year, an impressive 100% had shared their bad customer experience with others!